-Authorize the Chief Executive Officer to negotiate and execute Agreement No. C-1-3294 between the Orange County Transportation Authority and Onyx Paving Company, Inc., the lowest responsive, responsible bidder, in the amount of \$525,000, for the construction of Americans with Disabilities Act-prescribed access improvements and parking lot replacement the pavement at Fullerton Park-and-Ride.
+Authorize the Chief Executive Officer to negotiate and execute Agreement No. C-1-3294 between the Orange County Transportation Authority and Onyx Paving Company, Inc., the lowest responsive, responsible bidder, in the amount of \$525,000, for the construction of Americans with Disabilities Act-prescribed access improvements and parking lot pavement replacement the at Fullerton Park-and-Ride.